emiltj/cds-visual-exam/assignment_self/README.md

 _When CNN's classify paintings from artists, do they rely on the style of a given image?
 Or rather more on the content of the image?_ This part of the assignment seeks to investigate the importance of content vs. style when classifying images.
 - Use a pre-trained CNN classifier to distinguish between Cezanne paintings and Monet paintings.
 - Use this model to classify between the newly generated stylized images.
-  - Are Monet paintings with Cezanne style classified as Monet due to their content, or rather Cezanne due to their ?
+- Are Monet paintings with Cezanne style classified as Monet due to their content, or rather Cezanne due to their style?
+Discuss the findings and consider whether the results tell us something general about the classifier or about the stylization process.
-- Discuss whether this

-Style transfer refers to the act of minimizing the loss of information between two sets of embedded images.
-One image (the style image) is embedded using the first few layers of a neural network and network activations are sampled from this embedded image.
-The other image (the content image) is embedded using the same neural network, but using the first <ins>many</ins> layers of the network.
-Likewise, the embedded image from this layer is also extracted.
-Using these two embeddings, style transfer then seeks to synthesize the two with regards to a loss function that minimizes the information loss of both images.

 <!-- METHODS -->
 ## Methods